 STUDENT BEHAVIOR POLICIES Policy Code: 4300

 All decisions related to student behavior are guided by the board’s educational objective to teach responsibility and respect for cultural and ideological differences and by the board’s commitment to creating safe, orderly and inviting schools.
-Student behavior policies are provided in order to establish (1) expected standards of student behavior; (2) principles to be followed in managing student behavior; (3) consequences for prohibited behavior or drug/alcohol policy violations; and (4) required procedures for addressing misbehavior.
+Student behavior policies are provided in order to establish (1) expected standards of student behavior; (2) principles to be followed in managing student behavior; (3) consequences for prohibited behavior; and (4) required procedures for addressing misbehavior.
+Teachers, school-based administrators, parents and law enforcement will be consulted when existing student behavior policies are revised or new such policies are created.

 Principles